ONTAP Autonomous Ransomware Protection use cases and considerations

 SnapMirror and ARP interoperability

 Beginning with ONTAP 9.12.1, ARP is supported on SnapMirror asynchronous destination volumes.
-ARP is not supported with SnapMirror Synchronous.
+ARP is not supported with SnapMirror synchronous or SnapMirror active sync.

-While the destination volume consists of read-only (RO) Snapshot copies, no ARP processing is done on its data.
+Although the destination volume consists of read-only (RO) snapshots, no ARP processing is done on its data.
 However, when the SnapMirror destination volume is converted to read-write (RW), ARP is automatically enabled on the RW-converted destination volume.
-The destination volume does not require any additional learning procedure besides what is already recorded on the source volume.
+The destination volume does not require any additional learning procedures besides what is already recorded on the source volume.

-In ONTAP 9.10.1 and 9.11.1, SnapMirror does not transfer the ARP configuration state, training data, and Snapshot copies from source to destination volumes.
-Hence when the SnapMirror destination volume is converted to RW, ARP on the destination volume must be explicitly enabled in learning mode after conversion.
+In ONTAP 9.10.1 and 9.11.1, SnapMirror does not transfer the ARP configuration state, training data, and snapshots from source to destination volumes.
+Because of this, when the SnapMirror destination volume is converted to RW, ARP on the destination volume must be explicitly enabled in learning mode after conversion.

 ARP and virtual machines

 ARP is supported with virtual machines (VMs).
 ARP detection behaves differently for changes inside and outside the VM.
-ARP is not recommended for workloads with high-entropy files inside the VM.
+ARP is not recommended for workloads that involve a large number of highly compressed files (such as 7z and ZIP) or encrypted files (such as password-protected PDF, DOC, or ZIP) within the VM.

-ARP can detect file extension changes on an NFS volume outside of the VM if a new extension enters the volume encrypted or a file extension changes.
-Detectable file extension changes are:
+ARP can detect file extension changes on an NFS volume outside of the VM if a new extension enters the volume in an encrypted state or if a file extension changes.

-If the ransomware attack targets the VM and files inside of the VM are altered without making changes outside the VM, ARP detects the threat if the default entropy of the VM is low (for example .txt, .docx, or .mp4 files).
-Although ARP creates a protective Snapshot in this scenario, it does not generate a threat alert because the file extensions outside of the VM have not been tampered with.
+If a ransomware attack changes files inside of the VM without making changes outside the VM, ARP detects the threat if the default entropy of the VM is low (for example, .txt, .docx, or .mp4 files).
+For ONTAP 9.16.1 and earlier, ARP creates a protective snapshot in this scenario but does not generate a threat alert because the file extensions outside of the VM have not been tampered with.
+Beginning with SAN support in ONTAP 9.17.1, ARP generates a threat alert additionally if it detects an entropy anomaly inside the VM.

 Unsupported configurations

-ARP is not supported in the following system configurations:
+ARP is not supported in ONTAP S3 environments.

 ARP does not support the following volume configurations: